vutoff/devops-programme/M1-3-Ansible/README.md

 ### Requirements

 * Make sure you have Python installed.
 Any version above 3.8 would suffice.
-* The `requirements.txt` file in this directory contains the required Ansible version.
-Run
+* The `requirements.txt` in this folder contains the required Ansible version.
+* Run

 ```sh
 pip install -r requirements.txt